w3f/polkadot-wiki/docs/learn/learn-opengov.md

 #### Adaptive Quorum Biasing

-Adaptive quorum biasing is longer used in OpenGov and is replaced by the Approval/Support system.
+Adaptive quorum biasing is no longer used in OpenGov and has been replaced with the Approval/Support system.

 ## Council